CascadeSTEAM/cascadesteam.github.io/index.md

 Join our [Meetup Page](https://meetup.com/whatcomstem) for emailed event announcements and to RSVP for events.

 # LinkedIn
 Join our [LinkedIn Page](https://linkedin.com/company/whatcomstem) to share our activity with your professional network.

-We appreciate your support and boosting of our message.
+# Facebook
+Join our [Facebook Page](https://facebook.com/whatcomstem) to share our activity with your personal network.

 # Contact
 Interested in helping build Whatcom STEM?
 Volunteer?
 Have a question?
 Please contact [Michael Gan](https://www.linkedin.com/in/michaelbgan) at [michaelbgan@gmail.com](mailto:michaelbgan@gmail.com) or [360-499-2099](tel:13604992099) for all inquiries.